Jam516/BurnTheBoats/README.md

 - You can only use this app to bridge to Base.
 YOU CAN'T BRIDGE BACK!!! ⚠️⚠️
 - It will take 5 minutes+ for funds to arrive on Base

-Built with Next.js, Conneckit, Wagmi and Viem
+Built with Next.js, ConnectKit, Wagmi and Viem

 Open to any suggestions for improvement